pendo-io/pendo-mobile-sdk/migration-docs/react-native-2.x-to-3.x-migration.md

-# React Native Migration From 2.x to 3.x
+# React Native migration from version 2.x to version 3.x

 The following deprecated APIs have been removed.
 Follow these instructions to replace them: